Engee documentation

 Text Comparison

-In this example, let's see how to compare text fragments represented as string arrays.
+In this example, let's look at how to compare text fragments represented as string arrays.

 Comparing strings for equality